Package 'gratis'

 P

-Non-negative integer giving the orders of seasonal AR polynomiasl Φi(B)\Phi_i(B).
-Ignored if seasonal.periods==1 or Phi provided.
+Non-negative integer vector giving the seasonal AR orders PiP_i.
+Ignored when all seasonal_periods are 1 or when Phi is supplied.

 D